International Alert

-International Alert is a global peacebuilding charity.
-It offers dialogue, training, research, policy analysis, advocacy and outreach activities focusing on solving the root causes of conflict with people from across divides.
+International Alert is a global peacebuilding charity established in 1986.
+It aims to promote dialogue, training, research, policy analysis, advocacy, and outreach activities.
+The organization addresses the root causes of conflict by working with over 800 partner organizations on projects that advance conflict resolution and support human rights.
+International Alert operates in Europe, Africa, Asia, the Middle East, Colombia, the Caucasus, and Ukraine.

-For over 30 years, International Alert has been working to build positive peace and reduce violence.
-Working across conflict lines and with all parties to conflicts.

-International Alert GB's headquarters are in Oval, London Borough of Lambeth and maintains a European office in The Hague.
-International Alert GB had a total income of £17.6m in 2019/20.
-It had 300 employees operating in nineteen countries, and used the services of 23,000 volunteers.
+International Alert GB is headquartered in Oval, in the London Borough of Lambeth, with another office in The Hague, Europe.
+In the 2019/20 financial year, International Alert GB had a total income of £17.6 million.
+During this period, the organization employed 300 people across nineteen countries and utilized the services of 23,000 volunteers.

-It works with over 800 partner organisations on projects to advance conflict resolution and support human rights.
-Alert's main geographic areas of operation are Africa, Asia and the Middle East.
-But it also supports peace activities in Colombia, the Caucasus and Ukraine.

-Michael Young was the chief executive officer from September 2019 until February 2021, when he was replaced by Nic Hailey, who became the Executive Director in 2021.
+Michael Young served as the chief executive officer from September 2019 until February 2021, when Nic Hailey succeeded him as executive director.

-Alert's Board of Trustees chairman is retired US ambassador Carey Cavanaugh, a former peace mediator.
+The chairperson of Alert's board of trustees is David Nussbaum, former CEO of The Elders, WWF-UK, and Transparency International.

 History

-One of the first non-governmental organizations created with a specific focus on conflicts and their resolution, International Alert can be seen as a daughter of Amnesty International, indeed it involved the same combination of elites as founding members drawn from the political, legal and academic fields – and a similar formatting of expertise (fact-finding missions and reporting).
-It did not however, adopt Amnesty International's practice of denunciation, seeking instead to combine operational engagement with policy research.
+International Alert is said to be the daughter of Amnesty International, one of the first non-governmental organizations created with a specific focus on conflicts and their resolution.
+It involves the same combination of elites as founding members, drawn from the political, legal, and academic fields, and similar areas of expertise (fact-finding missions and reporting).
+It combines operational engagement with policy research.
 Alert's distinctive identity reflected its desire to provide a link between research and practice in dealing with armed conflicts on the one hand and human rights, humanitarianism, and development on the other.

-In 1985 the Standing International Forum on Ethnic Conflict, Development and Human Rights (SIFEC) was founded with the purpose of addressing the issue of conflict and to alert governments and the world to developing crises.
+In 1985, the Standing International Forum on Ethnic Conflict, Development, and Human Rights (SIFEC) was founded with the purpose of addressing the issue of conflict and alerts to governments across the world about developing crises.
 The following year, SIFEC merged with the US organization International Alert on Genocide and Massacres to become International Alert (IA).
-Alert was founded in 1986 by Leo Kuper, Michael Young, Martin Ennals and Luis Kutner in response to growing frustration in the international development and human rights community that internal conflicts were impeding the ability to protect and provide for civilian populations and that there was no effective international mechanism to address this situation.
-International Alert undertook to advance research on the causes of such conflict and to promote all means of conciliation and resolution, becoming an early advocate of multi track diplomacy.
+The organization was founded in 1986 by Leo Kuper, Michael Young, Martin Ennals, and Luis Kutner in response to growing concerns in the international development and human rights community that internal conflicts were impeding the ability to protect and provide for civilian populations, and that there was no effective international mechanism to address this situation.
+International Alert undertook to advance research on the causes of such conflict and to promote all means of conciliation and resolution, becoming an early advocate of multi-track diplomacy.
 From its first days, the conflict in Sri Lanka was a particular focus.
-Dutch jurist Theo Van Boven was its first chairman; Nobel Peace Prize Laureate Archbishop Desmond Tutu, the former Archbishop of Cape Town served as Vice Chairman of its Board of Trustees, along with Mexican sociologist Rodolfo Stavenhagen.
+Dutch jurist Theo Van Boven was its first chairman; Nobel Peace Prize Laureate Archbishop Desmond Tutu, the former Archbishop of Cape Town served as vice chairman of its board of trustees, along with Mexican sociologist Rodolfo Stavenhagen.